Upa-Robotics-25246/Decode/README.md

   - Users can access heading data (about Z axis)
   - Users can also access raw gyro data (X, Y, & Z axes).
   - Example MRGyroTest.java OpMode included.
- * Improved error messages
+ * Improved error org.firstinspires.ftc.teamcode.messages
-  - More descriptive error messages for exceptions in user code.
+  - More descriptive error org.firstinspires.ftc.teamcode.messages for exceptions in user code.
  * Updated DcMotor API
  * Enable read mode on new address in setI2cAddress
  * Fix so that driver station app resets the gamepads when switching OpModes.
- * USB-related code changes to make USB comm more responsive and to display more explicit error messages.
+ * USB-related code changes to make USB comm more responsive and to display more explicit error org.firstinspires.ftc.teamcode.messages.
   - Fix so that USB will recover properly if the USB bus returns garbage data.
   - Fix USB initializtion race condition.
   - Better error reporting during FTDI open.
-  - More explicit messages during USB failures.
+  - More explicit org.firstinspires.ftc.teamcode.messages during USB failures.
   - Fixed bug so that USB device is closed if event loop teardown method was not called.
  * Fixed timer UI issue
  * Fixed duplicate name UI bug (Legacy Module configuration).